gram12321/winemaker/docforai/readme.md

 ### Game State and Game Tick Updates
 - Updated `src/gameState.ts` this is were gametime resident

+### Display Management System
+- Implemented a React-based display management system in `src/lib/displayManager.ts`
+- This system uses React hooks as an exception to our general rule of avoiding hooks
+- The display manager ensures all UI components update when game state changes
+- Components can subscribe to updates using the `useDisplayUpdate` hook
+- Action handlers can be wrapped with `displayManager.createActionHandler` to automatically trigger updates

 A web-based simulation game where players manage their own winery, from vineyard operations to wine production and sales.
 This is a new iteration of the 0.25 build